nprapps/nprapps.github.com/_posts/2015-02-18-multivariate-testing.markdown

     );
 </script>

-Once again, we determined that giving users a question before a prompt to take action is a more successful path to conversion.
-Though at a lower confidence interval (at 95.58%), the follow buttons performed in the same positive way, but in a less dramatic fashion, with the **conversion rate improving over 60%**.
+Once again, we determined that giving users a question before a prompt to take action is a more successful path to conversion (1.7 times better for the Follow action and 13.5 times for the Support action).

 ## Lessons Learned